MutSeqR: General Visualization

 )

-Recurrent mutations found in High dose group plotted by genomic position.
+Recurrent mutations in target chr 2 found in the High dose group plotted by genomic position and coloured by normalized subtype.
 Plots are separated by genomic target.

 Appendix